Do you ever wonder how much time you spend on travelling?

-Travel Time is an important aspect of any small business service and must be taken seriously by the business owner.
-Understanding the true worth of your services will help you get paid for it more appropriately.
+According to the Corporate Travel Index compiled by Business Travel News, a businessman on average spends $319 traveling per meeting.
+For any small business, Travel Time is an important aspect and must be taken care of with utmost sincerity.
+Once you understand the true worth of your services it will help you get paid for them more appropriately.
+While you take steps to make a lot of your cost bearing services easier for clients, it is also important to realize the worth of money being spent on it.
 There are various methods that can be adopted while charging for the travel time and one can choose the most appropriate one depending on the business requirements.

-One can charge the client a visiting fee for the for each of the onsite visits.
-This fee does not mention travel costs or costs of tasks per se.
+One can charge the client a visiting fee for each of the onsite visits.
+This fee does not mention travel costs or costs of tasks per sec.
 It just mentions a price that will be charged for each onsite visit.
 This sort of fee leaves little room for confusion for the client.
 It gives a clear idea to the client, with respect to the visiting fee.
-As an alternative one can use a combination of travel expenses and the cost of service, depending on the situation.
+As an alternative, one can use a combination of travel expenses and the cost of service, depending on the situation.

+How much to charge for travel time?
 A flat hourly rate is a simple way to charge the client for an onsite visit.
-It can be a separate rate for travelling to client site for work.
-Again, this type of a model is simple for the client to understand.
-Return travel price can be avoided in this case for making the client feel more comfortable with this model.
+It can be a separate rate for traveling to a client site for work.
+Again, this type of model is simple for the client to understand.
+Return travel prices can be avoided in this case for making the client feel more comfortable with this model.

-A progressive rate for time and distance on the travel, can be a very useful method as well.
+A progressive rate for time and distance of travel can be a very useful method as well.
 Lesser price for shorter distances and lesser time on the site and more price for longer distance and more time on the site is what is most appropriate.
-The client may not have a problem with this method, because the more effort put in, the more will be the price.
-The only exception where the client may find it uncomfortable is where that time taken is longer due to an unprecedented traffic jam where no real value is being added.
+The client may not have a problem with this method because the more effort put in, the more will be the price.
+The only exception where the client may find it uncomfortable is where that time was taken is longer due to an unprecedented traffic jam where no real value is being added.

 Mile Based Fee

-The mileage based rate can be a useful way to charge clients.
-This can be sufficient to recover the costs of fuel along with the cost of the time spent while travel and the onsite visit.
-One can create a suitable mile based fee, so one can recover both the costs.
+The mileage-based rate can be a useful way to charge clients.
+This can be sufficient to recover the costs of fuel along with the cost of the time spent while traveling and the onsite visit.
+One can create a suitable mile based fee so one can recover both the costs.

 Create a Different Rate for On-Site